kinglevel/TimecodeTokenDelMA3/README.md

 # TimecodeTokenDelMA3

-This will look for Token events in a timecode and delete all of them, for GrandMA3.
+This will look for Token events in a timecode and delete all of them, in realtime, for GrandMA3.

+it is set to hook onto timecode 2 in the src

 Use with caution.